SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 }
 ```

-In given example targetObject - user signalizes that asset from SPA, which is accessed, is user and value should be taken from firstName field.
-Also, in the same way we can specify some more nested structure for example on cart object:
+In given example, targetObject - user signalizes that asset from SPA, which is accessed, is user and value should be taken from the firstName field.
+Also, in the same way we can specify some more nested structure, for example, on cart object:

 ```typescript
 "fieldConfigs": [